-My new novel coming out in October, The Ariadne Connection, combines those elements but takes a new direction for me in alternating the intimate points of view of three very different characters: Ariadne Demodakis, scientist/healer; Peter Mitchell, American soldier AWOL from Gulf War Three and now a smuggler; and Leeza Conreid, neuroporn media celebrity.
+My newest novel, The Ariadne Connection, combines those elements but takes a new direction for me in alternating the intimate points of view of three very different characters: Ariadne Demodakis, scientist/healer; Peter Mitchell, American soldier AWOL from Gulf War Three and now a smuggler; and Leeza Conreid, neuroporn media celebrity.

 4. What have you learned from your own writing?
 To what concepts, intentional or not, do you think you’ve exposed your readers?

 A: Research for me is essential, and essentially creative.
 When a story idea takes hold, I love to dive into research, most of which never finds its way into the novel, but which helps me flesh out the worlds.
 Over the years, I’ve learned about such topics as geomagnetism, African religion, and Caribbean Vaudun, bioelectronics, colonial shipwrecks, shamanic healing, and much more.
 Beyond collecting information, research fuels the “what if” questions that help create plot and more.